DavidHaunsch/UserSessionExport/README.md

 $ cd Testbed-UserSessionExport
 ```

-2. Provide your AWS credentials in a [Shared credentials file](https://www.terraform.io/docs/providers/aws/index.html#shared-credentials-file) so both Packer and Terraform can make use of it and you don't have to provide your credentials in two different locations.
+2. Provide your AWS credentials in a [Shared credentials file](https://www.terraform.io/docs/providers/aws/index.html#shared-credentials-file) so both Packer and Terraform can make use of it and you don't have to provide credentials in two different locations.
 ```sh
 $ cat ~/.aws/credentials
 [default]